Strategic Recalibration: How Adjusting Your Strategy Redefines Your Path to Growth

 4. Rebuild Strategic Coherence

-A successful re-calibration ensures that all components of your strategy—resources, processes, and goals—are harmonized to achieve the desired outcomes.
+A successful strategic alignment ensures that all components of your strategy—resources, processes, and goals—are harmonized to achieve the desired outcomes.
+Strategic realignment makes trade-offs explicit so resources, priorities, and leadership attention reinforce each other.
 This includes:

 Repeat regularly

 Examining your point of view and the most critical assumptions should not be a one off exercise but institutionalized as part of the leadership agenda.
-The most critical assumptions for a strategy should be monitored continuously and if they turn out to be invalid the leadership needs to re-calibrate and course correct.
+Strategic realignment should be treated as a leadership cadence, not a one-time event.
+The most critical assumptions for a strategy should be monitored continuously and if they turn out to be invalid the leadership needs to recalibrate and course correct.

 If your growth strategy is falling short, don’t wait for the gap to widen.
-Take the Quizz below to find out if you need to re-calibrate your strategy.
+Take the Quiz below to find out whether strategic recalibration is needed now.